Introduction to Inbound Marketing

 - Lagging indicators are an outcome measurement that shows what has occurred

-All are required to navigate where you’re going, how far you’ve come, and when you will reach your goal.
+Each are required to navigate where you’re going, how far you’ve come, and when you will reach your goal.

 Setting Metrics and Measuring Inbound Performance

-Most people say, “I want to increase website traffic or I want to move up on SERP rankings.”
-But these are just lagging indicators in disguise and often lead people to short term solutions.
+Most people say, “I want to increase website traffic, or I want to move up on SERP rankings.”
+But these are just lagging indicators in disguise and often lead people to short-term solutions.